csci399-enterprisesoftwaredevelopment/syllabus/README.md

 Enabling `Edit`->`Automatically Sync after Committing` is recommended.
 Here are the steps:

-1. Fork the repository for the exercise/project (found under [github.com/advanced-js](https://github.com/advanced-js)).
+1. Fork the repository for the exercise/project.
 1. Clone the repository to your computer.
-1. Open the `index.html` file in a browser and open the Developer Tools.
+1. Read the instructions provided by the README file.
-1. Modify the files to complete your solution.
+1. Modify the files to complete your assignment.
-1. Refresh the `index.html` page to see the results, and repeat.
+1. Test your solution with both an Android Virtual Device and a real phone.
+1. Create and include a screenshots of your application in action.
 1. Make sure all of your code is committed.
 1. Push/sync up to GitHub.
 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request/) on the original repository.
-All assignments are due at the start of the following class, unless otherwise specified.
+All assignments are due at the start of class on the specified date.
 1. You can continue to push fixes and improvements until the close date (listed in Classes) – just add a comment in the pull request to let me know it's been updated.

 When the pull request is created, you should see a message saying that "the Travis CI build is in progress" – this means that your solution is being automatically checked for syntax errors.
 If this "build" ends up failing (which will show a red "X"), click through the "details" link and scroll to the bottom to see what the errors were.
 Per the [requirements](#requirements) below, please fix the issues and push up the changes.